greenelab/deep-review/sections/06_discussion.md

 substantially improved the performance for the latter task, suggesting that MTL can effectively leverage the commonality between the two tasks using a shared representation.
-A number of works previously mentioned in the section on developing new treatments showed  employed multi-task learning approach for drug discovery [@tag:Dahl2014_multi_qsar @tag:Ramsundar2015_multitask_drug] and drug toxicity prediction
+A number of studies previously mentioned in the section on developing new treatments employed multi-task learning approach to predict a large number of compound and target interactions for drug discovery [@tag:Dahl2014_multi_qsar @tag:Ramsundar2015_multitask_drug] and drug toxicity prediction
 [@tag:Mayr2016_deep_tox @tag:Hughes2016_macromol_react].
 Kearnes et al.
-[@tag:Kearnes2016_admet] did a systemic comparison of single-task and multi-task deep models on a set of industrial ADMET datasets.
+[@tag:Kearnes2016_admet] did a systematic comparison of single-task and multi-task deep models on a set of industrial ADMET datasets.
 They confirmed that multi-task learning can improve performance over single-task models and showed that smaller datasets tend to benefit more than larger datasets from